Credit counseling: Overview

 In the United States, the modern practice known as ‘‘credit counseling’’ was initiated by creditor banks and credit card companies during the mid-1960s to address the growing volume of consumer debt and personal bankruptcies.
 Although there is variation from country to country and even in regions within countries, consumer debt is primarily made up of home loans, credit card debt, student loans, medical debt and car loans.

 Credit counseling is provided by credit counseling agencies (CCAs).
 Most reputable CCAs are nonprofits with low fees that offer services through local offices, online or by phone.

 Credit counseling agencies are staffed by counselors who are certified and trained in the areas of consumer credit, money and debt management, and budgeting.
 When a consumer works with a CCA, their counselor reviews their financial situation and helps develop a personalized plan to pay off debt.

 The counselor might recommend that the consumer enroll in a debt management plan to help repay their unsecured debts.
 The counselor would then develop a consolidated payment schedule with the consumer and their creditors.
 The creditors may agree to lower the interest rates, and may waive fees associated with the account.
 The consumer makes a single monthly payment to the credit counseling agency, which distributes those funds to the creditors enrolled in the debt management plan.

+In the United States, nonprofit credit counseling agencies have historically been funded in part by "fair share" payments: creditors participating in a debt management plan voluntarily return to the agency a percentage of the payments they receive through the plan.
+Fair share rates declined from 12–15 percent of plan payments in the 1990s to 8 percent in 2001 and about 5 percent by 2010, and creditors increasingly tied the payments to consumers' completion of plans.

 Other debt reduction strategies may include debt consolidation loans, the debt snowball method, reverse mortgages and other options.
 In debt consolidation, one new loan replaces multiple unsecured credit debts.
 The debt snowball method is a budgeting approach that addresses debt systematically by paying off the smallest debt first, then rolling the money that used to go to that bill to pay off the next smallest debt and so on.
 Reverse mortgages allow older homeowners to immediately access the equity they have built up in their homes and defer payment of the loan until they die, sell or move out of the home.